zuri-training/Chunkfile__TeamMagpiepp/README.md

 # Chunkfile TeamMagpiepp

 Chunkfile is a platform that accepts 2 large file formats (CSV or JSON), with possibility of adding more formats later, and break them into smaller bits.
-It propose properly formatted result, allow user save data and come back to download
+It propose properly formatted result, allow user save data and come back to download.

 ## Features

-Unauthenticated users
+Unauthenticated users.

 - can visit the platform to view basic information about it
 - can view and Interact with the documentation
 - have to register to view more details
 - cannot have full access to use until registered

-Authenticated users
+Authenticated users.

 - will have full access to the platform
 - have access to setting size of chunk